Home » Raising Alpacas » What to Know About Alpaca Shearing

 • The process requires specific equipment to help ensure the safety of the animal and human shearing

-• The team is efficient, which makes the process quick and produces a lotr less stress on the alpacas
+• The team is efficient, which makes the process quick and produces a lot less stress on the alpacas

-It’s not cheap, but the money spent is well worth it for the alpacas and the alpaca farmers.
+Professional shearing is not cheap, but the money spent is well worth it for the alpacas.

 How to Get Ready for Shearing Day